 The novel CoV has taken China and the world at the wake of the new year 2020.
-According to WHO, globally there were 167 511 confirmed cases and more than 6000 deaths as of 16 March 2020.
+According to WHO, globally there were 167 511 confirmed cases and more than 6000 death as of 16 March 2020.

 While we hope that this epidemic will be controlled soon we must ever be prepared to deal with future episodes of pestilences and other disasters, natural or otherwise.

 GISW stands united with other international social work organizations, IASSW, IFSW, COSW in solidarity with China, Italy, S. Korea and other social work groups in combating the virus and building resilient communities.
 GISW has a number of disaster management videos and training emphasizing the need for strength based disaster management and social recovery.

 In times of crisis GISW's disaster and Social work courses will be useful training for social workers:

 GISW is a sponsor for ISWED2021: More about ISWED2021 and registration,

 World Social Work Day

 Professor Anamaria Capanini, President IASSSW, brings the message for WSD2020, amidst the global pandemic Covid-19.

 The Chair and International Advisory Board of GISW wishes all a Happy Social Work Day.
 Remember physical social distancing does not negate the vital social network and support.